Links > History Of Psychology

 4. William James

-Since James is one of the most important and influential figures in all of Psychology, you will want to learn as much about him as possible.
-This site is maintained at Emory University and is filled with general information about James, papers about and by James, and so much information about him, you'll think you and James are buddies.
+Originally from Rhode Island, William James is one of the most important and influential figures in all of Psychology, you will want to learn as much about him as possible.
+This site is maintained at Stanford University and shows a full chronology of Jame's professional and personal life.

-This site has information about all sorts of important women in the sciences, including a nice section on women in psychology.
+This site has information about all sorts of important women in the sciences, including a list of 10 important women who've helped shape psychology over the years.
 There is not timeline, but they really do have some good information.
-I recommend this as a first place to start.

 You can also check out these other resources: